 Contrary to popular belief, most of prepping is being prepared for smaller, more local, events.
 The place to start is with yourself and your family.
 What can happen to you and your household that would significantly disrupt your life?
 Major illness, loss of job, house fire, etc. Many people prepare for those things by getting insurance and saving a little money.
 But you can do a little more than that and be significantly more prepared.
 Gardening and having food storage is helpful if you lose your job and need to save money on groceries for a while, not just if the SHTF.
 I keep a Get Home Bag (GHB) in my car that contains what I’d need to get home from wherever I am.
 It also contains things I might need if an emergency arises.
 This is a simple thing to do, but will leave you infinitely more prepared.
-I can’t tell you how many times I’ve used something from that bag since I put it in my car a couple years ago.
-Just be sure to replace any items you use right away so you don’t get caught without something you need.
+I can’t tell you how many times I’ve used something from that bag (always replace used items immediately) since I put it in my car a couple years ago.

-Let’s zoom out in scope a little.
+Ok, let’s zoom out in scope a little.
 What could affect your community?
 This could be things like an active shooter situation, flood, or wildfire.
 Seeing people on the news flee their homes with a raging fire bearing down on them encouraged me to re-think Bug Out Bags (BOB).
-If you have only minutes to get out of your home, this bag is something you could grab, throw in your car, and go- it should have things like important documents/identification, change of clothes, food, and first aid supplies.
+If you have only minutes to get out of your home, this bag is something you could grab and throw in your car and go- it should have things like important documents/identification, change of clothes, food, and first aid supplies.
 You can Google and find great, comprehensive lists of BOB (and GHB) supply ideas.

 Now, let’s zoom out even further.
 What could affect your country?
 This is where you start seeing more of the apocalypse scenarios like economic collapse, terror attack, and things like that.
 This is the level where people start to feel like preparation is unreasonable or crazy.
 But, people who lost everything in the “Great Recession”, or lived through the 9-11 terror attacks, or the people who are living in Venezuela right now, will tell you preparation for these scenarios is still important.
 While the likelihood of these things happening in your lifetime is less than the likelihood of the lower-level, more personal, emergencies we talked about, the effects could be even more devastating if one is unprepared.
 If you start with the small stuff and work your way up, by the time you get to the big stuff it won’t seem so overwhelming.
 A lot of the “preps” you made for the personal disasters will be the same things you need for big disasters.

 The Survival Podcast is a great place to start exploring the idea of preparedness.
 Their motto is “Helping you live a better life, if times get tough, or even if they don’t” which really speaks to what we’re trying to do.
-We’re designing a life we love that is better for us physically and emotionally now.
-That life also puts us in a better position to deal with disaster.
-Here’s a podcast from TSP that discusses the various preparation levels in more detail.
-It’s a great one to listen to if you’re relatively new to prepping.
+We’re designing a life we love that is better for us physically and emotionally.
+That life is also the best way to deal with survival scenarios.
+Here’s a podcast from them that discusses the various preparation levels in more detail: http://www.thesurvivalpodcast.com/basics-real-world It’s a great one to listen to if you’re relatively new to prepping.